guolindev/LitePal/README.md

 This will make all things work without any side effects.

 ## Get Started
-After setup, we can experience the powerful function now.
-Let's see some of them.
+After setup, you can experience the powerful function now.

 #### 1. Create tables
 Define the models first.
-For example we have two models, Album and Song.
+For example you have two models, **Album** and **Song**.
 The models can be defined as below:
 ``` java
 public class Album extends DataSupport {